lf-edge/ekuiper/docs/en_US/guide/sources/builtin/file.md

 ### File Type & Path

 - **`fileType`**: Defines the type of file.
 Supported values are `json`, `csv`, and `lines`.
 - **`path`**: Specifies the directory of the file, either relative to the Kuiper root or an absolute path.
-The filename should be defined in the stream data source.
+Note: Do not include the file name here.
+The file name should be defined in the stream data source.

 ### Reading & Sending Intervals